Yamuna Expressway: Landing of Fighter jets

+In a first for military aviation in India, the Indian Air Force on 21 May 2015 successfully landed a French Dassault Mirage 2000 on the Yamuna Expressway near Raya village, Mathura.

+The mock drill was a practice run to evaluate the utility of highways for emergency landings by military aircraft.

+Characteristics

 The Yamuna Expressway has SOS booths along the route besides a toll-free helpline.
-CCTV cameras are installed every 5 km along the expressway for safety and accident assistance; mobile radars to monitor compliance with minimum and maximum speed limits; and one highway patrol every 25 km.
-The Expressway is expected to be used by over 100,000 vehicles every day, and reduce travel times between Greater Noida and Agra from 4 hours to 1 hour 40 minutes.
-Petrol pump at the halfway point at Tappal is open.
+CCTV cameras are installed every 5 km along the expressway.
+There are mobile radars to monitor compliance with minimum and maximum speed limits; and one highway patrol every 25 km.
+The Expressway is expected to be used by over 100,000 vehicles every day, and reduce travel times between Greater Noida and Agra from four hours to one hour 40 minutes.
+There is a patrol station at Tappal, the halfway point on the expressway.
 Tappal 60 km from Noida Sec.
-37 i.e. botanical garden or Noida city center.
+37 i.e. botanical garden.
+In 2025, the Yamuna Expressway successfully implemented all road safety measures recommended by an expert team from IIT Delhi.

 Metro Rail connectivity

-Metro connectivity to Yamuna Expressway has got a green signal from the Yamuna Expressway Industrial Development Authority (YEIDA).
-The metro rail will run from the proposed metro station at Pari Chowk to Yamuna Expressway Sector 18 and 20.
-These are the 1st inhabited sectors urbanized by the authority and at present are under construction.
+Metro rail service from Pari Chowk to Yamuna Expressway Sector 18 and 20 will be added in the future, according to officials.